abhriyaroy/RxLowpoly/README.md

 ## Critical Analysis

-The following tests have been performed on a Xiaomi Redmi Note 5 Pro with 6 gb Ram. <br>
+The following tests have been performed on a` Xiaomi Redmi Note 5 Pro with 6 gb Ram`. <br>

 Input | Output | Input Source | Output Type | Quality | Time Required (in millis)